-- company shares owned directly or indirectly by the director; - employment by the company (or its associates) of the director (or a family member) either currently, or in the past; - business relationships between the company (or associates) and the director, a family member or business entity associated with the director or with service providers in whom the director has an interest; - any material contractual relationship with the company or its associates other than as a director; and - any other interest or relationship which could interfere with the director's ability to act in the best interests of the company.
+- company shares owned directly or indirectly by the director; - employment by the company (or its associates) of the director (or a family member) either currently, or in the past; - business relationships between the company (or associates) and the director, a family member or business entity associated with the director or with service providers in whom the director has an interest; - any material contractual relationship with the company or its associates other than as a director; and

+• any other interest or relationship (e.g. as a material supplier or customer) which could interfere with the director's ability to act in the best interests of the company.